oscarmickelin/fle_3d/README.md

 eps = 1e-7      #desired accuracy
 fle = FLEBasis3D(N, bandlimit, eps)
 ```
-Here, eps is the accuracy desired in applying the basis expansion, corresponding to the epsilon in Theorem TBD in the paper.
-"Bandlimit" is a parameter that determines how many basis functions to use and corresponds to the variable lambda in equation TBD in the paper, scaled so that N is the maximum suggested.
+Here, eps is the accuracy desired in applying the basis expansion, corresponding to the epsilon in Theorem 3.1 in the paper.
+"Bandlimit" is a parameter that determines how many basis functions to use and corresponds to the variable lambda in equation (40) in the paper, scaled so that N is the maximum suggested.

 All arguments to FLEBasis3D: